About us

 Standalone capture unit

 Capsol’s pressurised absorber design uses less plot space than competing technologies, and the standalone solution allows for easy retrofit and requires no modifications or downtime at parent plant during installation, commissioning or maintenance.
-By using well-known components which already are in use in thousands of plants globally, plant lead times can be between 18 and 24 months.
+By using well-known and widely used components, plant lead times can be between 18 and 24 months.

 Capsol 's HPC process